 - Meanwhile, place the onion in the bottom of the slow cooker.
 When the pork is seared on all sides, place it over top of the onion in the slow cooker.

-- Cover the slow cooker and cook on low for 6-8 hours.
-You’ll know it’s done with the pork falls apart easily and the vegetables are fork tender.
+- Cover the slow cooker and cook on low for 8-10 hours.
+You’ll know it’s done when the pork falls apart easily and the vegetables are fork-tender.

 - To make the gravy, transfer about 1 ½ cups of the liquid from the slow cooker to a small saucepan.